scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 | Plurality  | No      |   Yes | Yes |  Yes |
 | Empty space | No     |   No	| Yes | No |

-We are going to treat Empedocles and the atomists as a group.
-We will focus on Aristotle on Wednesday.

 ## The verb to be